dataravenscroft/climate-ml-data-pipeline/README.md

 **Why ConvLSTM over standard LSTM:** Standard LSTM flattens the weather grid into a vector, destroying spatial relationships.
-ConvLSTM replaces matrix multiplications in the LSTM gates with 3×3 convolutions — the grid stays intact throughout, so the model learns that pressure gradients move eastward and cold fronts have characteristic spatial shapes.
+ConvLSTM replaces matrix multiplications in the LSTM gates with 3×3 convolutions — the grid stays intact throughout, so the model learns spatial processes, e.g. that pressure gradients move eastward and cold fronts have characteristic spatial shapes.

 ---